Agnostic Smoothed Online Learning without Knowledge of the Base Measure: Main results

-We next denote by $\Fcal_t=(\ell_{l,i},l\leq t,i\in[K], \hat i_l,l<t)$ the history up to time $t$ included.
-The exponentially weighted forecaster with learning parameter $\eta$ enjoys the following classical bound (see e.g. \cite[Corollary 2.2]{cesa2006prediction}):

-We will refer to the quantity on the left-hand side as the pseudo-regret $PReg(T)$.
-Using the standard choice of parameter $\eta=\sqrt{2\ln K/T}$, and assuming that the losses all have values in $[0,1]$, the previous equation directly gives an expected bound on the regret $\Ebb[Reg(T)]\lesssim \sqrt{T\ln K}$.
-However, for our purposes, we need a refinement of this bound.
-Using \cite[Theorem 2.1]{cesa2006prediction}, we can derive the following bound
+We will refer to the quantity on the left-hand side as the pseudo-regret $\text{PReg}(T)$.
+Using the standard choice of parameter $\eta=\sqrt{2\ln K/T}$, and assuming that the losses all have values in $[0,1]$, the previous equation directly gives an expected bound on the regret $\Ebb[\text{Reg}(T)]\lesssim \sqrt{T\ln K}$.
+For our purposes, we need a refinement of this bound.
+Using \cite[Theorem 2.1]{cesa2006prediction}, we can obtain